Lakeside-Apps/HouzLinc/README.md

 **UI (View)**: (`UnoApp.*`) written in XAML, the UX uses XAML C# databinding to dynamically keep up to date with the View Model and reflects user changes to the View Model and Model layers.

 ## Getting Started
+HouzLinc is now available on the Microsoft Store, or as a sideloadable package on Windows and Android.
+To download and install HouzLinc, go to https://houzlinc.com. iOS support is comming soon!

-I am currently working on deploying the first version of this app to the relevant stores for public consumption.
-In the meantime, if you want to try out HouzLinc, you will need to build it yourself.
-You can build it on a Windows machine using Visual Studio 2022, and then either deploy it locally on that machine, or create a MSIX package and install it on any Windows machine with developer mode turned on.
+You can also build it yourself.
+You can build it on a Windows machine using Visual Studio 2022, and then either deploy it locally on that machine, or create a MSIX package and sideload it on any Windows machine with developer mode turned on.

 You can also build it for Android and deploy it to a phone or an emulator using Visual Studio 2022.

+The following sections contain instructions to set up your development environment, build, run and debug HouzLinc on Windows and Android.

 ### Repository and toolchain
 First, you need to install the development environment, including the Uno Platform.
 Refer to the [Uno Platform documentation](https://platform.uno/docs/articles/get-started.html?tabs=windows) to get started with Uno Platform.